-Rolling updates are the default behavior in Kubernetes when you update the pod spec for a Deployment.
+Example.
+In Kubernetes, rolling updates are the default behavior when you update the pod spec for a Deployment.
 The Deployment controller creates a new ReplicaSet for the updated pods.
 Then it scales up the new ReplicaSet while scaling down the old one, to maintain the desired replica count.
 It doesn't delete old pods until the new ones are ready.
-Kubernetes keeps a history of the update, so you can use kubectl to roll back an update if needed.
+Kubernetes keeps a history of the update, so you can roll back an update if needed.

 In a blue-green deployment, you deploy the new version alongside the previous version.
 After you validate the new version, you switch all traffic at once from the previous version to the new version.
 After the switch, you monitor the application for any problems.
 If something goes wrong, you can swap back to the old version.
 Assuming there are no problems, you can delete the old version.

-An advantage of blue-green deployments is that the service switches all the pods at the same time.
-After the service is updated, all new requests get routed to the new version.
-One drawback is that during the update, you are running twice as many pods for the service (current and next).
+One drawback of blue-green deployment is that during the update, you are running twice as many pods for the service (current and next).
 If the pods require a lot of CPU or memory resources, you may need to scale out the cluster temporarily to handle the resource consumption.

 In a canary release, you roll out an updated version to a small number of clients.
 Then you monitor the behavior of the new service before rolling it out to all clients.
 This lets you do a slow rollout in a controlled fashion, observe real data, and spot problems before all customers are affected.